 “Commitment with the Planet is part of our philosophy and our day-to-day activities.
 Under this premise, we created the “Roca Loves the Planet” concept, which comes with all the production processes at our factory, as well as the development of our products and the social activities of the company."

 Roca have managed, globally, to cut gas consumption by 14.9% and electricity consumption by 4.6%.
 This improvement means preventing the emission of 52,750 tonnes of CO2 into the atmosphere.
 These figures are highly significant, as gas consumption represents approximately 90% of the greenhouse gas emissions arising from production processes.

 They have achieved their Zero Waste Programme, whereby the industrial processes produce no material waste, by 75% their goal is 100%.

 This is an amazing effort on the part of this Spanish Company.

 (A deeply Green company)

 This Italian company that has a very strong sustainability commitment.

 They offer a collection that is an eclectic cross-section collection of good quality well designed products for the bathroom.

-We are constantly looking out for sustainable companies manufacturing sustainable products to add to our preferred supplier list.
-If you would like to be considered, please contact me here
+We are always looking out for companies manufacturing sustainable products to add to our preferred supplier list.
+If you would like to be considered, please contact me here.